DanielePalaia/githubservice/README.md

 # githubservice

-A small service in GO exercising github.com rest API This is a small service written in Go, it uses the net/http library, it marshall/unmarshall json documents, implements a servicelog and it uses unit tests and packages to enforce modularity.
+A small service in GO exercising github.com rest API This is a small service written in Go. it uses the net/http library, it marshall/unmarshall json documents, implements a servicelog and it uses unit tests and packages to enforce modularity.
 I did it to exercise myself with the Go constructors: net/http, json, routines, packages, files, unit tests.

 The goal of this exercise is to write an HTTP service against GitHub’s API with the following